 Category Appointment Availability First Trimester Within 14 days of the request for an appointment Second Trimester Within seven days of the request for an appointment Third Trimester Within three days of the request for an appointment Return Visits Return visits should be scheduled routinely after the initial visit.
 Members must be able to obtain return prenatal visits: First 28 weeks - every four weeks From 28 to 36 weeks - every two to three weeks

-Mercy Care Provider Manual - Chapter 100 - MC - General Terms Last Updated: October 2019 Page 117 of 195
+Mercy Care Provider Manual - Chapter 100 - MC - General Terms Last Updated: October 2020 identification of high risk by the Contractor or maternity care provider, or immediately if an emergency exists.

 From 37 weeks until delivery - weekly